json420/degu/doc/degu.base.rst

         Iterate through all the data in the HTTP body.

-        This method will yield the entire HTTP body as a series of ``bytes`` instances each up to :attr:`Body.iosize` bytes in size.
+        This method will yield the entire HTTP body as a series of ``bytes`` instances each up to :attr:`Body.io_size` bytes in size.

         Note that you can only iterate through an :class:`Body` instance once.